unChaz/sci-fi-5e/docs/mercenary_squads.md

 ### Combat Mechanics

 Mercenary squads roll initiative as a group with no initiative bonus.
-If a mercenary takes damage they must make a damage saving throw:

-1-5: Instantly Dead.

-6-10: Gravely injured.
-The mercenary is unconscious and must be stabilized within 1 minute of going unconscious.

-11-15: Slightly injured.
-The mercenary can continue the fight, but must retreat at the end of the encounter until a full rest.

-16+: Flesh wound.
-The mercenary can continue fighting.

-Cover: If hit while behind cover, mercenaries gain +5 to damage saving throws.

-Saving Throws: If an attack requires a saving throw, the base modifier the mercenary gets is +2.
+A PC squad leader can give orders to their squad with a bonus action.
+The squad will continue to follow that order until told differently.
+You can specify specific members of the squad with the order.
+Other squad members will continue with their previous orders.

 ### Leadership Inspiration